 News & Resources

-Members of APL's DART mission team visited SpaceX to start planning the launch of NASA's first planet planetary defense mission.
+Members of APL's DART mission team visited SpaceX to start planning the launch of NASA's first planet planetary defense test mission.
 The team stands in front of SpaceX's Falcon 9 booster B1019, the first orbital-class rocket to perform a successful return to launch site and vertical landing.
 From left to right, Justin Atchison, Ed Reynolds, Joe Pulkowski, Elena Adams, Steve Vernon, Shelly Conkey, Betsy Congdon, Faith Kujawa.

 The Double Asteroid Redirection Test (DART) mission is fast approaching its Critical Design Review (CDR) at the end of June.
 As mission systems engineer, I am tasked to review all aspects of the mission, and ensure that there are no design holes.
 All team members are doing their best to make sure that their subsystem (from power and mechanical to thermal and avionics) is ready to start building hardware.
 APL's mechanical team has already built DART's primary structure – in fact, we'll be testing it at the Johns Hopkins Applied Physics Lab during the CDR – and the flight power system electronics boards and battery are in fabrication and assembly.